jrenaud90/CyRK/Documentation/Advanced CySolver.md

 from libc.math cimport sin

-from CyRK.cy.cysolverNew cimport cysolve_ivp, WrapCySolverResult, DiffeqFuncType,MAX_STEP, CySolveOutput, PreEvalFunc
+from CyRK cimport cysolve_ivp, WrapCySolverResult, DiffeqFuncType,MAX_STEP, CySolveOutput, PreEvalFunc

 cdef void pendulum_preeval_nodrag(void* output_ptr, double time, double* y_ptr, const void* args_ptr) noexcept nogil:
     # Unpack args (in this example we do not need these but they follow the same rules as the Arbitrary Args section discussed above)